DavidCico/Natural-Language-Processing-With-SVM-For-Sentiment-Analysis/README.md

-There are a significant number of steps to carry out between viewing a text document on a web site and using its content as input to an automated trading strategy.
-In particular the following steps must be carried out:
+<p align="justify"> There are a significant number of steps to carry out between viewing a text document on a web site and using its content as input to an automated trading strategy.
+In particular the following steps must be carried out:</p>

 • Automate the download of multiple, continually generated articles from external sources at a potentially high throughput
 • Parse these documents for the relevant sections of text/information that require analysis,